AI-generated

 History

-1. Filed complaint with the Philippine Overseas Employment Administration (POEA) for non-payment of wages, illegal dismissal, illegal exaction of placement fees, illegal imposition of performance bond, substitution of contract, and deployment to an unaccredited principal.
+1. Complainants filed a complaint with the Philippine Overseas Employment Administration (POEA) against AR and Sons, SSOC, and SAM for non-payment of wages, illegal dismissal, illegal exaction of fees, and related violations.

-2. POEA rendered decision on July 24, 1989 in favor of the complainants, ordering the respondents to pay jointly and severally the salaries for the period worked and for the unexpired portion of the employment contracts, plus attorney's fees.
+2. The POEA rendered a decision in favor of the complainants, ordering AR and Sons and SAM to pay jointly and severally their salaries (earned and for the unexpired portion of the contract) and attorney's fees.

-3. National Labor Relations Commission (NLRC) reversed the POEA decision on May 31, 1990 and ordered the dismissal of the complaint, finding that the complainants had misrepresented their qualifications.
+3. On appeal, the National Labor Relations Commission (NLRC) reversed the POEA decision and dismissed the complaint, finding that the complainants had misrepresented their qualifications and that no employer-employee relationship existed.

 Facts

-• Upon arrival in Jeddah, Saudi Arabia in November 1987, the petitioners alleged they were coerced into signing another employment contract with Saudi Arabian Morrison (SAM) for the lower positions of assistant cooks with a salary of SR625.00 per month for three years, without POEA approval.
+• Alleged Coercion and Contract Substitution: Upon arrival in Jeddah, petitioners were allegedly forced to sign a second contract with SAM for the position of assistant cook at a lower salary (SR625/month) for three years, without POEA approval.

 Arguments of the Petitioners